leftlogic/ffconf/src/_data/session_summary/a-talk-about-everything.md

 # Everything Matters: Beyond the Code

 ## Introduction and Trigger Warning ([0m21s](https://www.youtube.com/watch?v=CZx7rYoq1Uw&t=21s))
-The speaker opens with acknowledgements and provides a content warning for topics including racism, sexism, abuse, harassment, rape and death threats.
+The speaker opens with acknowledgements and provides a content warning for topics covered:

-> "I want to give a trigger warning for this talk um this talk covers racism sexism abuse harassment and rape and death threats"
+> "I want to give a trigger warning for this talk covers racism sexism abuse harassment and rape and death threats"

 ## The Tree Metaphor: Technology's Root Problems ([1m36s](https://www.youtube.com/watch?v=CZx7rYoq1Uw&t=96s))
 An extended metaphor comparing the technology industry to a tree with root rot is introduced, establishing the framework for discussing systemic problems in tech.